 Most smokers should start with the STEP 1 Patch (21 mg/day).

-But, if one or more of the following apply to you, you should start with the STEP 2 Patch (14 m/day): you used to smoke fewer than 10 cigarettes a day; or you weigh less than 45 kg (100 lb); or you have heart disease and your doctor recommended NICODERM®.
+But, if one or more of the following apply to you, you should start with the STEP 2 Patch (14 mg/day): you smoke fewer than 10 cigarettes a day; or you weigh less than 45 kg (100 lb); or you have heart disease and your doctor recommended NICODERM®.

-Completing the full 10-week step down program is important.
-The step down treatment period allows you to gradually reduce the amount of nicotine you get, rather than stopping suddenly, and will increase your chances of quitting successfully.
+Completing the full 10-week Steps to Success program is important.
+The step-down treatment period allows you to gradually reduce the amount of nicotine you get, rather than stopping suddenly, and will increase your chances of quitting successfully.

 The NICODERM® patch is very safe when used as directed – there is little risk of becoming dependent.
 With Nicotine Replacement Therapy, blood concentrations of nicotine peak more slowly, reaching much lower levels than when you smoke.
 You don't experience the nicotine "rush," but you also don't experience the painful cravings and withdrawal symptoms associated with quitting.